KDE/kalendar/README.md

 sudo dnf install kalendar
 ```

-Please note that this is pre-release software and that you may encounter bugs, crashes, or errors.

 ## Build

 **Kalendar requires KFrameworks 5.88 and version 21.12 of the KDE PIM-related dependencies (e.g. Akonadi, kdepim-runtime) to be installed.** This package version is fairly recent and may not yet be available in your distribution of choice, meaning Kalendar might not work.